QuantEcon/lecture-python-intro/lectures/linear_equations.md

 There are many convenient functions for creating common matrices (matrices of zeros, ones, etc.) --- see [here](https://python-programming.quantecon.org/numpy.html#creating-arrays).

-Since operations are performed elementwise by default, scalar multiplication and addition have very natural syntaxes.
+Since operations are performed elementwise by default, scalar multiplication and addition have very natural syntax.

 ```{code-cell} ipython3
 A = np.identity(3)    # 3 x 3 identity matrix